hogart/stylelint-at-rule-import-case/README.md

 ## Usage

-Add `"stylelint-at-rule-import-case"` to your stylelint config `plugins` array, then add `at-rule-import-case` to your rules, set to your preferred options.
+Add `"stylelint-at-rule-import-case"` to your stylelint config `plugins` array, then add `at-rule-import-case/at-rule-import-case` to your rules, set to your preferred options.

 As follows: